ZyberZo/azurerdpsentinel/README.md

 ## In Conclusion

-A special thanks to @JoshMadakor for sharing this fascinating project, which has not only enhanced our understanding of Azure but also our experience with Microsoft Sentinel.
+A special thanks to @JoshMadakor for sharing this fascinating project, which has not only enhanced my understanding of Azure but also my experience with Microsoft Sentinel.